🍪 By using this website, you agree to our privacy policy

 top ranking pages neil patel

-Of the top four pages, one is a free keyword tool and one is a page with lots of statistics relating to page loading time.
+Of the top four pages, one is a free keyword tool, and one is a page with plenty of statistics relating to page loading time.

-If I was Neil Patel and I wanted to build links, I would consider building more free tools, creating more statistics pages, or building content around page speed.
+If we were Neil Patel and wanted to build links, we would consider building more free tools, creating more statistics pages, or producing content around page speed.

-The chances are that Neil has already run a backlink audit and come to the same conclusion.
+The chances are that Neil Patel has already run a backlink audit and has come to the same conclusion.

 That’s because some of his other most linked pages include: